expo/expo/docs/pages/guides/permissions.md

 In the bare workflow, permissions are controlled in your project **AndroidManifest.xml**.

 Some Expo and React Native modules include permissions by default.
-For example, if you use `expo-location`, the `ACCESS_COARSE_LOCATION`, `ACCESS_FINE_LOCATION` and `FOREGROUND_SERVICE` are added to your app's permissions automatically.
+For example, if you use `expo-location`, the `ACCESS_COARSE_LOCATION`, `ACCESS_FINE_LOCATION` and `FOREGROUND_SERVICE` permissions are added to your app's permissions automatically.
 To limit the permissions your bare workflow app requires, see [Excluding Android Permissions](#excluding-android-permissions).

 Apps using dangerous or signature permissions without valid reasons _may be rejected by Google_.
 Make sure you follow the [Android permissions best practices](https://developer.android.com/training/permissions/usage-notes) when submitting your app.

 ### Excluding Android permissions

-When adding Expo and other React Native modules to your project, certain Android permissions might be added automatically.
-The modules should only add relevant permissions **required** to use the module.
-However, sometimes you may want to remove some of these permissions.
+Adding packages to your project can result in new Android permissions being added automatically.
+Ideally, a module should only add the permissions **required** to use the module, and the rest should be opt-in.
+However, sometimes this isn't the case, and you may want to remove some of these permissions.

-When you are building your app with [EAS Build](/build/introduction/), you can exclude Android permissions by adding `android.blockedPermissions` in **app.json**.
+You can exclude Android permissions by adding `android.blockedPermissions` in **app.json**.
 For more information, see the example in the [Android Permissions](/distribution/app-stores/#android-permissions) section in [Deploying to the App Stores](/distribution/app-stores).

 <ConfigClassic>